"I Love Me": Learning To Love Yourself

 Medically Reviewed By: Lauren Guilbeault

 Loving yourself is not selfish.
-In fact, it's necessary for you to be able to have healthy relationships with other people and with yourself.
-If you struggle with loving yourself, then you most likely suffer from having low self-esteem.
-You don't recognize your strengths and you have a hard time feeling good about yourself unless someone else is helping to build you up at the moment.
+Healthy relationships with other people and with yourself are essential.
+If you struggle with loving yourself, then you most likely experience low self-esteem.
+You often don’t recognize your strengths and you have a hard time feeling good about yourself unless someone else is helping to build you up at the moment.

-This is not a way that anyone should be living.
-There are so many things about you that are great and it's important that you learn how to recognize what they are.
-Only when you truly love yourself and have good self-esteem and self-confidence will you be able to truly build healthy relationships that you can enjoy.
+This is not the best way for anyone to live the best life.
+There are so many things about you that are great and it’s important to recognize what they are.
+When you truly love yourself and have good self-esteem and self-confidence, you can build healthy relationships that you can enjoy.

 What Is Self-Love?